pmjones/AutoRoute/README.md

 }
 ```

-It is up to you to catch these exceptions and send the appropriate HTTP
+It is up to you to examine `Route::$error` for these exceptions and send the
-response.
+appropriate HTTP response.

 Some additional notes: